-PROGRAM: Scholarships of up to each may be awarded to two graduate students in their second year of study, or beyond, whose principal scholarly interest is in the field of aging.
+PROGRAM: Scholarships of up to $4000 each may be awarded to two graduate students in their second year of study, or beyond, whose principal scholarly interest is in the field of aging.
 The scholarships may be awarded annually, and cannot be awarded more than once to the same individual.
 Priority for awarding this scholarship generally will be given to candidates who hold an assistantship or fellowship.
 The recipients who formally accept the award will be accorded recognition as "Paul D. Doolen Scholars."

 One student will be chosen from the biological-biomedical sciences and the other from the behavioral-social sciences.
 It is important that the applicant clearly mark the appropriate category on the application form and submit appropriate supporting documentation.

-CRITERIA FOR ELIGIBILITY: The recipients graduate students concentrating their scholarly efforts on the topic of aging, i. e., biological aspects of the aging process; sociological concomitants of aging; the treatment of diseases of the elderly; the care of the aged; other topics related to aging.
+CRITERIA FOR ELIGIBILITY: The recipients will be graduate students concentrating their scholarly efforts on the topic of aging, i. e., biological aspects of the aging process; sociological concomitants of aging; the treatment of diseases of the elderly; the care of the aged; other topics related to aging.

+Only students at the University of Illinois Urbana-Champaign and the University of Illinois Chicago are eligible.
 The recipients must have completed the first year of a graduate program and be in their second year of graduate work, or beyond, at the University of Illinois while the scholarships are held.

 Recipients must enroll full time for at least one semester of the academic year for which the award is made in order to be eligible for the award.